Skip to main content

 The SIRA Guidelines on Treatment Approvals

-The State Insurance Regulatory Authority (SIRA) Motor Accident Guidelines, particularly Part 4 (Treatment, Rehabilitation, and Care), govern how insurers must manage treatment requests.
+The State Insurance Regulatory Authority (SIRA) Motor Accident Guidelines, particularly Part 4 (Treatment, Rehabilitation, and Care), guide how insurers manage treatment requests.

 Common Reasons for Insurers to Refuse Treatment